kevicai/fly-io-dist-sys/README.md

 ### Broadcast

-Features:
-- **Deduplication**: Messages are stored in a set to prevent duplicates
+A fault-tolerant broadcast system that propagates messages to all nodes in a cluster.
-- **Gossip protocol**: Periodic retry mechanism for network fault tolerance
+- Immediate send with periodic gossip mechanism retries unacknowledged messages for network fault tolerance
-- **Acknowledgment tracking**: Tracks which neighbors have received each message
-- **Thread-safe**: All state operations are protected with mutexes
-- **Graceful shutdown**: Context-based cancellation for clean termination

 Build and test:
 ```bash